-For more information about these awards and to see a histroy of awards and recipients, go to INCE-USA Awards.
+For more information about these awards and to see a history of awards and recipients, go to INCE-USA Awards.

 INCE Foundation Officers and Directors

-Officers: Eric W. Wood, President, William J. Cavanaugh, Vice President–Development, James K. Thompson, Secretary, and Robert D. Hellweg, Treasurer.
+Officers: Eric W. Wood, President, Gordon L. Ebbitt, Vice President–Development, James K. Thompson, Secretary, and Robert D. Hellweg, Treasurer.

-Directors: Leo.
-L. Beranek, Robert J. Bernhard, William J. Cavanaugh, Patricia Davies, Robert D. Hellweg, William W. Lang, George C. Maling, Jr., James K. Thompson, and Eric W. Wood
+Directors: Robert J. Bernhard, Patricia Davies, Paul R. Donavan, Gordon L. Ebbitt, Robert D. Hellweg, George C. Maling, Jr., James K. Thompson, and Eric W. Wood